100% Pure Private Reserve are our best coffee beans!

 Roast Type: Medium roast

-100% Kona Coffee in extra fancy are Black Gold's best coffee beans.
+100% Pure Kona Coffee in extra fancy are Black Gold's best coffee beans.

-100% Kona Black Gold Coffee beans can be a delightful experience that lets you enjoy the best coffee beans straight from our Lava Rock roaster to your Hawaii coffee mug.
+100% Pure Kona Black Gold Coffee Beans can be a delightful experience that lets you enjoy the best coffee beans straight from our Lava Rock roaster to your Hawaii coffee mug.
 Consistently #1 rated for the largest beans and best for farm fresh beans.

-Kona Black Gold Extra Fancy is made up of only the largest 100% top grade Kona.
+Kona Black Gold Extra Fancy is made up of only the largest 100% top grade Pure Kona.

 Grind Type: Best beans